 Edward Whittall Garden today - web site

 Edmund was a very keen piano player and in the early 1950’s he imported a large organ from Werner Bosch in Germany and installed it in his (corner) house at no 1 Gençlik Caddesi then Hürriyet Caddesi or in earlier days İsmet İnönü Caddesi.
 Edmund donated the organ to the Ankara Conservatoire in his will.
-He died in 1960 and the Organ was duly given to the Turkish Government and was eventually installed in the President’s Symphony Orchestra in Ankara where it is still to be found (see article).
-In this article the following account is given about the organ:
+He died in 1960 and the Organ was duly given to the Turkish Government and was eventually installed in the President’s Symphony Orchestra in Ankara where it is still to be found.
+Further information courtesy of Tarkan Sendal, from Istanbul, organist and organ-builder:

 After Edmund died in 1960 his (corner) house it was lived in by his wife Ruth for several years until her death, and by the housekeeper Jennie Mason known as “nurse”.